How may we wet your whistle?

 We pride ourselves on our range of beers.
 Brewed just down the road at our West End location — you couldn’t get fresher!
 All our beers are preservative free and made with only barley, yeast, water and hops.

 We currently have eight of our own Brisbane Brewing Co. beers on tap — each with its own story and unique, carefully selected ingredients.
-Simeon Bonetti, our head brewer, is passionate about his craft and always keen to talk to interested punters about what makes our beers so special.
+Brendan Chan, our head brewer, is passionate about his craft and always keen to talk to interested punters about what makes our beers so special.

 Once you’ve sampled the Brisbane Brewing Co. range, there’s a number of carefully selected craft beers from other artisan breweries for you to try.
 For those after something that’s not beer, we’ve also got an exciting cocktail menu and extensive wine list.